alexarchambault/windows-ansi/README.md

 boolean success = WindowsAnsi.setup();
 ```

-A returned value of `false` means ANSI code aren't supported by the Windows version you're running on.
+A returned value of `false` means ANSI escape codes aren't supported by the Windows version you're running on.
 These are supposed to be supported by Windows 10 build 10586 (Nov.
 2015) onwards.

 ### Get terminal size